andrewyewcy/recipe_classifier/README.md

         - Container 1 `sel`: contains Selenium with Google Chrome installed for web-scraping
         - Container 2 `dev`: contains Pyspark notebook with most machine learning packages installed

+## Tools involved
+- Docker
+- Python
+- Streamlit
+- Flask

 ## Repository Table of Contents
-1) `01_dev_requirements`
+- `01_dev_requirements`
-- contains Dockerfile to recreate Docker containers for running all notebooks
+Contains Dockerfile to recreate Docker containers for running all notebooks.
-- required by `dev_setup.yaml` when running docker-compose
+Required by `dev_setup.yaml` when running docker-compose.

-2) `02_app_requirements` *in construction*
+- `02_app_requirements` *in construction*
-- contains Dockerfile to recreate Docker container for application in production
-- required by `app_setup.yaml` when running docker-compose
+Contains Dockerfile to recreate Docker container for application in production Required by `app_setup.yaml` when running docker-compose

-3) `11_raw_data` *not available on GitHub*
+- `11_raw_data` *not available on GitHub*
-- the raw data web-scraped from Allrecipes.com between 2023 FEB and 2023 MAR
-- for access, please contact the owner of this repo
+The raw data web-scraped from Allrecipes.com between 2023 FEB and 2023 MAR For access, please contact the owner of this repo

-4) `12_processed_data` *in construction*
+- `12_processed_data` *in construction*
-- contains data that has been processed for analysis and machine learning use
+Contains data that has been processed for analysis and machine learning use

-5) `13_models`
+- `13_models`
-- contains the trained machine learning models used throughout development and production
+Contains the trained machine learning models used throughout development and production

-6) `14_streamlit_data` *to be merged into processed data*
-- Currently contains the processed data used by the model in production on Streamlit cloud
+- `14_streamlit_data` *to be merged into processed data* Currently contains the processed data used by the model in production on Streamlit cloud

-7)  `21_notebooks`
+- `21_notebooks`
-- Contains all Jupyter notebooks used for data processing and model training
-- Below are core notebooks of the project:
+Contains all Jupyter notebooks used for data processing and model training Below are core notebooks of the project:
     - `010_data_acquisition.ipynb`: Web-scraping process to gather list of recipe urls and data from each url.
     - `011_recipe_labels_upload_data_to_aws_s3.ipynb`: Process data from 010 and upload to AWS S3 bucket
     - `020_eda_feature_engineering.ipynb`: This notebook details all exploratory data analysis, data processing, and feature engineering before the modelling stage.
     - `021_recipe_labels_analysis_count_vectorizer`: Bivariate analysis of recipe label frequencies and ratings.
     - `030_modelling.ipynb`: This notebook records all experimental procedure and results regarding modelling decisions and model training.
 Also includes final preprocessing steps such as Term Frequency-Inverse Document Frequency(TF-IDF) vectorization, KNN imputer, One Hot Encoding (OHE), and train test split.

-8) `22_assets`
+- `22_assets`
-- Contains all assets for the project.
+Contains all assets for the project.
 For example: images, presentations, reports

-9) `23_logs` *in construction*
+`23_logs` *in construction*
-- contains all log files, such as those generated during model training
+Contains all log files, such as those generated during model training

-9) `24_testing`
+- `24_testing`
-- Contains all notebooks and code in development.
+Contains all notebooks and code in development.

-10) `30_automation` *in construction*
+- `30_automation` *in construction*
-- contains Python files and Makefile for automation processes
+Contains Python files and Makefile for automation processes
     - `get_data.py`: Given an allrecipe url, webscrape and convert data into DataFrame
     - `preprocessing.py`: Preprocess data from `get_data.py` for prediction
     - `prediction.py`: Feds output from `preprocessing.py` into final model for prediction